 It’s well-established that the Mediterranean diet is the best choice for heart health.
-But a recent study finds that adding nuts or olive oil to this diet could help protect your brain, too.
+But a recent study finds that adding to the nuts and olive oil in this diet could help protect your brain, too.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy